 Dr Jon Houseley who directed the work said: "This work reveals the function of some of the more mysterious products of the genome, and helps us understand the consequences of genome alterations.
 For example, some normal genes can be amplified in cancer cells with dangerous consequences; our data reveals the existence of a mechanism by which cells can protect themselves against such changes."

 Dr Michael Dunn, Head of Genetics and Molecular Sciences at the Wellcome Trust said: "Findings like these help us to understand the basis of our genome.
-Understanding the body's defense mechanisms at the molecular level can help inform development of new treatments and guide future research".
+Understanding the body's defence mechanisms at the molecular level can help inform development of new treatments and guide future research".

 Director of the Babraham Institute, Professor Michael Wakelam, adds "Jon Houseley's group have not only provided a function for ill-defined regions of the genome, but have defined an essential integral self defence mechanism which has significant future potential to define novel therapeutic targets for a range of diseases, including cancer.
 In addition, this work addresses changes that can occur during the ageing process.
 This work clearly demonstrates the outstanding opportunities presented through continuing support for basic bioscience research as carried out at the Babraham Institute."